percona/portal-doc/docs/advisors/checks/default-password-lifetime.md

 ```

 ## Resolution
-This setting (default_password_lifetime) is set to 360 (days) by default, and we strongly recommend leaving it set to a positive integer to force users to periodically change their password..
-This is an on-line change that can be applied with:
+By default, the **default_password_lifetime** setting is set to **360** (days).
+Percona strongly recommends keeping a positive integer value, to force users to periodically change their passwords.
+This is an online change that you can apply with:

 `SET GLOBAL default_password_lifetime=120;`